Want to study a health psychology Master’s in Birmingham? Our MSc Health Psychology is accredited by the British Psychological Society (BPS).

 *DLHE Survey 2016/17

-This programme will require standard entrants to have a minimum of a Second Class Honours degree in psychology, recognised by the British Psychological Society as conferring GBC (or an oversees equivalent).
+This programme will require standard entrants to have a minimum of a Second Class Honours degree in Psychology.

 Applications will also be considered for interview from graduates that have a minimum of a 2:2 with honours and have covered psychology in a related subject area (Nursing, Public Health, Health and Social Care, Sociology, Education etc.).
 You are not required to have passed a Psychology conversion course prior to entry.